 Chairman Degnan.
 Commissioners.
-I ask you to consider its application to an emerging class of sub-200 pound electric-assisted vehicles, capable of a 30 mile commute at 20 miles per hour.
+I ask you to consider an emerging class of electric-assisted vehicles, capable of a 30 mile commute at 20 miles per hour.

 Some versions can be folded and stored indoors or on mass transit.
 Enclosed models can be used year round.
 Cargo bikes can transport loads up to 400 pounds.
 They’re zero-emission, take up a fraction of the storage of a car and their annual cost of operation is pennies on the dollar.